Computation of minimal covariants bases for 2D coupled constitutive laws: Introduction

 The goal of the present contribution is to propose a general and effective method to compute a minimal integrity basis for any $\OO(2)$ or $\SO(2)$ representation and to apply it to continuum mechanics constitutive laws.
 To this end, we follow the path traced by Vianello~\cite{Via1997} for the bidimensional elasticity tensor and formulate the problem within the framework of \emph{Invariant Theory}~\cite{Wey1997,Spr1980,Olv1999,KP2000,DK2015}.
 This allows us to produce a minimal integrity basis for 2D higher order tensors with or without any particular index symmetry, under both groups $\OO(2)$ and $\SO(2)$.
 Minimality of the integrity bases is obtained using a Computer Algebra System and an algorithm which is explained in details.
+Integrity bases are first formulated using complex variables (as in \cite{Via1997}).
+In a more mechanistic way, we provide an original process allowing to translate all these expressions into tensorial ones.

 This paper intents to be as self-contained as possible, and many illustrating examples are provided along the lines.

 The outline of the paper is the following.
 In~\autoref{sec:tensors}, we recall basic operations on tensors, some of which are well-known and others are new.
 The link between totaly symmetric tensors and homogeneous polynomials is explained.
 Main concepts from the theory of linear representations of the orthogonal groups $\OO(2)$ and $\SO(2)$ are presented in~\autoref{sec:representation-theory}.
 In~\autoref{sec:invariant-theory}, we introduce basic notions of \emph{Invariant Theory}, such as polynomial invariants and covariants.
 The main results of the paper are given in~\autoref{sec:integrity-bases}, where integrity bases for bidimensional tensors of any order (and more generally any linear representation of $\OO(2)$ and $\SO(2)$) are derived.
 Hemitropic (\textit{i.e.} for $\SO(2)$) integrity bases produced are already minimal but isotropic ones (\textit{i.e.} for $\OO(2)$) are not.
 A \emph{cleaning algorithm} to achieve this task is formulated in~\autoref{sec:algorithm}.
 The computed integrity bases are written in terms of complex monomials.
 It is more useful, in mechanics, to express them using tensorial operations.
 These translation rules are formulated in~\autoref{sec:monomials-versus-tensors-invariants}.
 In~\autoref{sec:applications}, we illustrate the power of our methods by providing minimal integrity bases for an extensive list of constitutive tensors (up to twelfth-order) and coupled laws in mechanics of materials, including Eshelby/photoelasticity tensors, linear viscoelasticity, Hill elasto-plasticity, linear piezoelectricity and fabric tensors.
 Besides, four appendices are provided to detail and deepen some technical points.